SAFE Notes: Everything You Need to Know

-If you are an investor and you found this article relevant, consider these questions regarding SAFE notes and convertibles before moving forward.
+If you're an investor and you found this article relevant, consider these questions regarding SAFE notes and convertibles before moving forward.

 As an investor, the most important reward for you is winning equity.
 Interest will offer some benefit, but growth for the company and for yourself is important.
 A convertible or SAFE note can guide you and help startups bring an equity round at a higher valuation.

 However, when you invest in a startup, you should be credited for the risk that you take.
-Make sure you are protected.
-That is why SAFE notes should be looked upon with some skepticism.
+Make sure you're protected.
+That's why SAFE notes should be looked upon with some skepticism.

-- It is true that discounts are given on SAFE notes, but is this amount truly sufficient, given that a great sum was invested in the first place at the risk of a loss?
+- It's true that discounts are given on SAFE notes, but is this amount truly sufficient given that a great sum was invested in the first place at the risk of a loss?
 Further, if the worth goes down in a year, the value invested will fall far more than the discount could make up for.
-Also, it is very likely that the price of the investment will fall and not go up again.
+Also, it's very likely that the price of the investment will fall and not go up again.

 - Is it truly fair to buy into a convertible debt or SAFE note without a cap?
 When persons fund a startup, a cap is expected.
-There is a legitimate concern over dilution over time.
+There's a legitimate concern over dilution over time.
 As notes shift in value, everyone could lose out due to lower or higher conversions.

 - Convertible notes can have multiple liquidation methods.
 If you buy 10 percent of a company worth $500 million that has been diluted as new investors come, it could have a $1.5 million liquidation.
 This is a 3x liquidation preference in disguise.
 Notes should be adjusted to only 1x the liquidation preference.